thoughtbot/flightctl/README.md

 # flightctl

-Client for interacting with Mission Control workspaces.
+Client for interacting with thoughtbot workspaces.

 # How to Use